What You Will

 Love and Theft—and Grand Larceny

-Joni Mitchell was recently quoted as saying the Bob Dylan was unoriginal—stealing his musical ideas from other people.
+Joni Mitchell was recently quoted as saying that Bob Dylan was unoriginal—stealing his musical ideas from other people.
 (I guess she failed to note that many of Dylan's sources, e.g., Woody Guthrie, weren't exactly noted for originality themselves.)

 But there's still a difference between theft of that sort and the kind of theft where two gospel singers in Georgia break into churches and swipe $100,000 worth of equipment.
 Hey fellas—just because Jesus said he'd come like a thief in the night doesn't mean that you can.